EhsanDaneshgar/life-expectancy-sql-powerbi/README.md

-# life-expectancy-sql-powerbi
+## life-expectancy-sql-powerbi

-SQL Server ETL project demonstrating a staging-table and upsert (update–insert) pattern to integrate overlapping life expectancy datasets, with Power BI used for multi-country time-series visualization.
+**End-to-end SQL Server ETL project that starts with two raw CSV source files and produces a single clean, merged life expectancy dataset, with Power BI used for final validation and visualization.**

-The project loads an initial dataset downloaded in 2023 and then merges a newer 2025 dataset using controlled update and insert logic.
-Overlapping (Entity, Year) records are refreshed with updated values, while new years are appended, extending the final dataset coverage to 2023.
+The project begins by importing two public life expectancy CSV files downloaded at different times from *Our World in Data*.
+The files differ in schema, column naming, and year coverage, and include overlapping historical records.

+The first dataset (downloaded in 2023) is loaded into SQL Server as the initial baseline.
+The second dataset (downloaded in 2025) is then staged and merged using controlled update–insert logic.
+For overlapping `(Entity, Year)` records, updated life expectancy values from the newer file replace older values, while new years are appended without creating duplicates.

+A staging-table pattern is used throughout to clean column names, standardize data types, validate overlaps, and enforce a natural primary key before loading into the final table.
+Power BI is connected to the SQL Server database to validate results and visualize multi-country life expectancy trends over time.